-International students must fulfill the general requirements for admission and complete additional requirements-see http://www.students.education.jhu.edu/studentaffairs/international/apply.html(Note: This program is not eligible for student visa sponsorship.)
+International students must fulfill the general requirements for admission and complete additional requirements-see http://education.jhu.edu/admission-financial-aid/admissions/international-applicants/.

+Note: This program is not eligible for student visa sponsorship.

-Students who enter the program are expected to possess an understanding of basic statistics as evidenced by documented successful completion of a graduate-level statistics course.
-Students who lack this statistics course experience will be required to successfully complete statistics modules prior to enrollment in the program.
+Students who enter the program are expected to possess an understanding of introductory research methods topics as evidenced by documented successful completion of a graduate-level introduction to research course.
+Students who lack this course experience will be required to successfully complete orientation modules prior to enrollment in the program.
+All students are expected to show competence in the content areas of these modules.

-Please note that for the online Ed.D. program, an offer of admission is for the specific cohort to which an application is submitted.
-Students may accept or decline the admission offer, but deffering to a future cohort is not an option.
+Please note that for the online EdD program, an offer of admission is for the specific cohort to which an application is submitted.
+Students may accept or decline the admission offer only; deferring to a future cohort is not an option.